 Association for Science in Autism Treatment

-Nine Critical Communication Skills
+Nine Critical Communication Skills:

 -

-- Requesting Reinforcers:
+- Request Reinforcers:

 The authors aptly note that this skill is one that all children and adults will need in their lives.
-They recommend increasing levels of difficulty over time to promote mastery.
-Start with tasks which are easier to solve.
-When the child can ask for help in less challenging situations, increase the level of difficulty.
-It is important to gauge their frustration levels and be willing to decrease the demand when warranted.
-As stated above, the authors remind readers to re-create situations to create clean learning opportunities rather than address them amidst a challenging behavior. - Requesting a Break:
+They recommend increasing levels of task difficulty over time to promote mastery.
+First, they suggest starting with tasks that are easier to solve.
+When the child can ask for help in less challenging situations, parents are encouraged to increase the level of difficulty.
+The authors note that it is important to gauge frustration levels and be willing to decrease the demand when warranted.
+Similar to the Request Reinforcer skill area, the authors remind readers to proactively re-create situations to promote additional learning opportunities rather than address them amidst challenging behavior.

 As with rejection, affirmation is a communication skill needed for everyday life.
-The authors were right to include this in this resource.
-Answering “yes” is also an important communication skill.
-This is especially true when options are difficult to show or when situations arise that a caregiver can’t prepare for ahead of time.
-When teaching children to differentiate between “no” and “yes,” try teaching them separately before giving them both as options. - Responding to “Wait” or “No”:
+The authors were right – answering “yes” is also an important communication skill.
+This point is especially true when situations arise that a caregiver can’t prepare for ahead of time.
+When teaching children to differentiate between “no” and “yes,” try teaching them separately before giving them both as options.

 In addition to the obvious benefits of being able to follow directions, there are also possible risks when children cannot follow directions, especially in safety situations.
-To promote skill acquisition, the authors recommend starting with tasks that are more desirable for the child (e.g., accessing a favored item). - Following a Schedule:
+To promote skill acquisition, the authors recommend starting with tasks that are more desirable for the child (e.g., accessing a favored item) before tasks that only lead to social outcomes (e.g., labeling an item that may only culminate in praise but not access).

 Final Thoughts